Learn To Read Faster

 - 22% of you can’t retain the information you’ve read.

 So we started researching learning experts and technologies.

-The most obvious thing to explore was the idea of a speed-reading course.
-After all, if we can increase the rate we read, the faster we’d be able to get through those books, and the faster we’d absorb the information we need.
+The most obvious thing to explore was the idea of speed-reading After all, if we can increase the rate we read, the faster we’d be able to get through those books, and the faster we’d absorb the information we need.

 But there seemed to be a limitation to what could be achieved with speed-reading.